ccshan/Beginning-Student-Tables/README.md

 <!-- have two sections: one for c211, one for other backgrounds -->
 **Already familiar with the Beginning Student Language?** Great!
 That means you're probably also already familiar with check-expects.
 This tool allows you to write and test different formulas with your check-expects easily! ...

 **Never seen this language before?** No worries!
 Beginning Student Language check-expects are just like unit tests.
 The BSL Table tool allows you to design functions and run unit tests on them.
-To get started with BSL's paranthesized syntax, refer to the [Paranthesized Syntax](#parenthesized-syntax) section below! ...
+To get started with BSL's paranthesized syntax, refer to the [Parenthesized Syntax](#parenthesized-syntax) section below! ...

 ### Examples of Uses
 Here are some example cases on how you can use the Beginning Student Tables tool to write functions and solve problems.
 First let's look at a simple case, where we try to convert a temptertature in celsius to fahrenheit.